 The company philosophy is to create beautiful, handcrafted, bespoke furniture that is made in England using traditional techniques yet at an accessible price point.
 Standard styles can also be fully customised.
 For instance, the William chair has evolved as a result of client need and is now available in three styles: the William, Prince William and what is affectionately known as the Van Gogh, because it has no side wings.

-Keen to work closely with the latest fabrics from key fabric houses such as de Le Cuona, there is an exciting collaboration in the pipeline with Dutch designer Ottoline De Vries, for this year’s Belgravia in Bloom.
+Keen to work closely with the latest fabrics from key fabric houses such as de Le Cuona, there is an exciting collaboration in the pipeline with digital designer Charlotte Jade, for next year’s Belgravia in Bloom.
 ‘We love using new and beautiful fabrics,’ concludes Amanda.
 ‘There’s nothing nicer than when clients ring us and say they have had our chairs for 20 years and still love them but would like them re-covered to fit in with a new interior.’